Slavus54/sich.io/README.md

 # Sich.io

 ### Description
 PWA which helps ukrainian army and social organizations to defeat enemy and recover own lands by donation system.
+People in EU and USA (soon) can make a purchases with % converting into help-points.
+Help-points is currency equal 1 USD allows to pay organizations in Foundations API from your card.

 ### Stack
 Client: **React**, mini-libraries on **JS** (ES2023), routing with **Wouter**.